Burmese Coconut Chicken Noodles – Ohn No Khao Swe

 Description

-Embedded in the exotic and somewhat mysterious culture of South East Asia is a plethora of tantalising dishes that make elements of our western cuisine look and taste as dull as dishwater.
+Embedded in the exotic and somewhat mysterious culture of South East Asia is a plethora of tantalising dishes that make elements of our Western cuisine look and taste as dull as dishwater.
 Due to Burma’s political and social history we have been denied access to its culinary wonders until recently.
 Now as the country emerges and takes its place in the limelight, so does its food.

+In recent years I have become mildly obsessed with all things South East Asia – most significantly the cuisine.
+This chicken and noodle dish promises to excite the taste buds and inspire diners.
 Ohn No Khao Swe is a popular dish in Burma and it boasts some intricate flavours and intriguingly varied textures.
-It’s sure to keep people talking at the dinner table and the requests for a second helping at an all time high.
+It’s sure to keep people talking at the dinner table and the requests for a second helping at an all-time high.

 1. Finely slice the shallots and slice the lime into wedges and set aside.
 In a large pan fry the onions on a medium heat.